 In some cases, borrowers get hit with unforeseen and unpleasant challenges, and then there is the possibility that for some reason, the borrower falls behind making payments on the agreed schedule defaulting on the auto title loan.

 The dilemma with defaulting on your title loan is the loss of your car.
 When a borrower defaults, the repossession agent from the lender may show up and seize your car anytime, without considering your present position (whether you are home or away) When a lender takes your car on account of default, it is called repossession.
 The lender is solely responsible for all the repossession expenses.

-You should even expect forced repossession of your car when you least expect.
+You should even expect forced repossession of your car when you least expect it.
 Sometimes, the lender doesn’t need to notify you before coming to take your car unless stated otherwise in the agreed contract.

 On the other hand, some lenders prefer not to repossess your vehicle.
 This is because the process of repossessing a vehicle is stressful, and consumes time and money.
-Car Title Loans California believes it as a better option working with you to prepare a new payment plan that will be easier for you to achieve.
+Car Title Loans California believes it is a better option to work with you to prepare a new payment plan that will be easier for you to achieve.